Skip to content

 40. RSPO-certified within three years of joining the RSPO or by November 2010, for companies joining prior to finalisation of the RSPO certification systems in November 2007?

-[Externally verified] 2015 - The company received its first RSPO Certification in 2015, within three years of joining RSPO.
+[Externally verified] 2015 - The company has been an RSPO member since 2012 and received certification within three years of joining.

 • Y